32 Unsupervised Learning: Clustering

-We startin by constructing a simple example based on movie ratings.
-Here we quickly construct a matrix y that has ratings for the 50 movies with the most ratings among users with at least 100 ratings:
+Our first example is based on movie ratings.
+Here we quickly construct a matrix movies that has ratings for the 50 movies with the most ratings among users with at least 100 ratings:

 library(dslabs)